dukemiller/anime-downloader/README.md

 ### Notes
 + I started this off as my first application and went through a lot of changes (Delegating every event in the MainWindow.xaml.cs + using x:Name in xaml to alter in code behind, to some view binding and binding the datacontext to {View}.xaml.cs and making the "Settings" classes statically accessable from MainWindow.xaml.cs, to actually using ViewModels and some MVVM practices).
 What i'm saying is that there's probably some bugs here and there that need fixing and weird behaviors, so throw up a github issue and i'll fix it pretty quickly.
 + Not tested on other platforms other than **Windows**, but the GUI is WPF based so that's pretty much the end of the line for Mac/Linux support at the moment.
 In the future, I could extend the project to have all the services and models be their own solution and use something like GTK# for cross platform support given the demand.

+### Small disclaimer

+Under no circumstances does this software host or help distribute copyrighted works from various studios.
+This software is not intermediary to retrieving and downloading media and relies on other software to function.
+In practice and function, this is a cataloger to retrieve data from already existing **external** sources.